rippl-svg/grad-based-plasticity-metrics/README.md

 This integration ensures continuous monitoring of network plasticity while maintaining the core SAC training process.

-## Code Logic for 2 Key Components files (Introduce of the most important coding part will be used for other porject)
+## Code Logic for 2 Key Components files
 ### To integrate all the Rest schedule functionality into other projects (e.g., DQN/DT), focus on these core components from `ReDo.py`:

 #### 1. Base Reset Functionality (`BaseReDo` class)